-- way (outline, graphic organizer, note cards). - B. Interpret & use graphic sources of information such as graphs, maps, timelines, or tables, to address research questions. - C. Analyze & paraphrase or summarize information gathered from a variety of sources into a research paper. - D. Determine the appropriateness of an information source for a research topic. - E. Identify & credit the sources used to gain information for both quoted and paraphrased information in a bibliography using a consistent format.
+- A. Record, organize, and display relevant information from multiple sources in a systemic way (outline, graphic organizer, note cards). - B. Interpret & use graphic sources of information such as graphs, maps, timelines, or tables, to address research questions. - C. Analyze & paraphrase or summarize information gathered from a variety of sources into a research paper. - D. Determine the appropriateness of an information source for a research topic. - E. Identify & credit the sources used to gain information for both quoted and paraphrased information in a bibliography using a consistent format.